-- (1) The count loss R_o/R_i : when a detector PMT signal precedes the tagger signal by a time interval δt shorter than the DAQ deadtime but longer than the delayed tagger pulse width, the tagger signal is lost and no coincidence output is formed; - (2) The pileup fraction p: when a PMT signal precedes the tagger signal by a time interval δt shorter than the delayed tagger signal width, there would be coincidence output between the delayed tagger and the electron output triggered by the detector PMT signal.
-If δt is less than the DAQ deadtime (which is true for this experiment), the tagger itself is lost due to deadtime and the tagger-trigger coincidence is a false count and should be subtracted.
-In the case if δt is longer than the DAQ deadtime (not true for this experiment but could happen in general), the tagger itself also triggers a tagger-trigger coincidence but in this case, there are two tagger-trigger coincidence events, both recorded by the fbTDC if working in the multi-hit mode, and one is a false count and should be subtracted.
+(2) The pileup fraction p: when a PMT signal precedes the tagger signal by a time interval $\delta t$ shorter than $w+t_1$ , there would be coincidence output between the delayed tagger and the electron output triggered by the detector PMT signal.
+If furthermore $\delta t$ is less than the DAQ deadtime (which is possible for this experiment since the deadtime is expected to be as long as 100 ns for the wide path), the tagger itself is lost due to deadtime and the tagger-trigger coincidence is a false count and should be subtracted.
+In the case if $\delta t$ is shorter than $w+t_1$ but longer than the DAQ deadtime (not possible for this experiment but could happen in general), the tagger itself also triggers a tagger-trigger coincidence but in this case, there are two tagger-trigger coincidence events, both recorded by the fbTDC if working in the multi-hit mode, and one is a false count and should be subtracted.

-The pileup effect can be measured because the delay between the coincidence output and the input tagger would be smaller than when the electron output is caused by the tagger.
-This effect is illustrated in Fig. 5 and contributes to both I_1 and I_2 region of the fbTDC spectrum.
-Fractions of I_1 and I_2 relative to I_0 are expected to be $I_1/I_0 = Rt_1$ and $I_2/I_0 = Rw$, respectively, where R is the PMT signal rate, w is the width of the trigger output and t_1 is the time interval the delayed tagger precedes the tagger's own trigger output.
-During the experiment w was set to 15 ns for all groups, t_1 was measured at the end of the experiment and was found to be between 20 and 40 ns.
+The pileup effect can be measured using the delay between the coincidence output and the input tagger.
+This is illustrated in Fig. 6 and the pileup effect contributes to both $I_1$ and $I_2$ regions of the fbTDC spectrum.
+Fractions of $I_1$ and $I_2$ relative to $I_0$ are expected to be $I_1/I_0 = Rt_1$ and $I_2/I_0 = Rw$ , respectively, where R is the PMT signal rate.
+The pileup effect was measured using fbTDC spectrum for electron narrow and wide triggers for all groups.
 Data for $I{1,2}$ extracted from fbTDC agree very well with the expected values.

-The fractional loss of tagger events due to DAQ deadtime is evaluated as where R_i is the input tagger rate, R_o is the output tagger-trigger coincidence rate, and $p=(I_1+I_2)/I_0$ is a correction factor for pileup effects (see Fig. 5 for definition of $I{0,1,2}$).
-The pileup effect was measured using fbTDC spectrum for electron narrow and wide triggers for all groups.
-Results for the deadtime loss D are shown in Figs. 6 and 7 and compared with simulation.
-Different beam currents between 20 and 100 μ A were used in this dedicated deadtime measurement.
+The relative loss of tagger events due to DAQ deadtime is evaluated as where $R_i$ is the input tagger rate, $R_o$ is the output tagger-trigger coincidence rate, and $p=(I_1+I_2)/I_0$ is a correction factor for pileup effects as defined in Fig. 6.
+Results for the deadtime loss D are shown in Figs. 7 and 8, for group 4 on the left HRS and group 4 on the right HRS, respectively, and are compared with simulation.
+Different beam currents between 20 and 100 $\mu$ A were used in this dedicated dead-time measurement.
 In order to reduce the statistical fluctuation caused by limited number of trials in the simulation within a realistic computing time, simulations were done at higher rates than the actual measurement.